US STOCKS-Wall Street chalks up biggest gain in four years

 The S&P 500 gained 3.9 percent to 1,940.51 and the Nasdaq Composite added 4.24 percent to end at 4,697.54.

-Dudley's dovish comments came even after data on Wednesday that appeared to strengthen the case for a rise in interest rates at a Fed policy meeting on Sept 16-17.
+Data earlier on Wednesday appeared to strengthen the case for a rise in interest rates at a Fed policy meeting on Sept 16-17.

 Durable goods orders rose 2 percent in July, compared with analysts' average forecast of a 4 percent fall.
 Orders for core capital goods, a proxy for business investment, rose 2.2 percent in the biggest gain in 13 months.

-Shares in Apple, which had taken a beating in recent weeks because of concern about demand in China for iPhones, provided the biggest boost to the S&P 500 and Nasdaq composite index, jumping 5.73 percent to $109.69.
+Following weeks of concerns about demand in China for iPhones, Apple shares provided the biggest boost to the S&P 500 and Nasdaq composite index, jumping 5.73 percent to $109.69.

 Up to Tuesday's close, the Dow had lost 10.71 percent in the past six trading days and the Nasdaq composite had shed 11.5 percent.